 It also heats the flour as it processes because if you need to knead it for a more extended period regularly, you risk warming the dough to the point that the yeast dies.

-So if you are in a rush or have many batches of dough that you need to prepare, the food processor could be the way to go.
+So if you are in a rush or have many batches of dough you need to prepare, the food processor could be the way to go.

 How to Mix Pizza Dough with a Food Processor?

-The trick for mixing dough in a food processor is only to use the pulse button initially and mix until the ingredients are hydrated and form a ball.
+The trick for mixing dough in a food processor is to use the pulse button initially and mix until the ingredients are hydrated and form a ball.
 Then let the dough rest for at least 5 minutes or up to 20 minutes before mixing again.
 The resting period allows the flour to absorb the water thoroughly.

 Otherwise, the food processor combines the dough before the developing gluten can handle the agitation, tearing the strands and damaging the dough.

-The quick motion of a food processor’s blade will transform dough into a flexible dough in minutes with little effort.
+The quick motion of a food processor’s blade will transform dough into a flexible dough ball in minutes with little effort.

 Pizza dough mixed with a food processor